Vitamin E is a fat-soluble vitamin. Your body stores vitamin E in fatty tissue and the liver.

-Whether vitamin E can prevent cancer, heart disease, dementia, liver disease, and stroke still requires further research.
+Determining whether vitamin E can prevent cancer, heart disease, dementia, liver disease, and stroke requires further research.

 The best way to get the daily requirement of vitamin E is by eating food sources.
 Vitamin E is found in the following foods: